Eating China Chinese Food

 2. Slice into halves.

-3. By hand, squeeze most of juice from each piece into pot, then toss fruit in.
+3. By hand, squeeze most of the juice from each piece into pot through a strainer (to catch seeds), then toss the fruit in.

-4. Pour boiling water into pot, cover and steep for a few minutes.
+4. Pour boiling water into pot, cover and steep for five minutes.

 5. Serve hot, or let cool, refrigerate then serve with ice.